opencast/opencast/docs/guides/developer/docs/development-environment.md

 Attaching a Remote Debugger to Karaf
 ------------------------------------

-To debug a running Opencast system, you can attach a remote debugger in you IDE (Eclipse or NetBeans, i.e.).
+To debug a running Opencast system, you can attach a remote debugger in your IDE (Eclipse or NetBeans, i.e.).
 For that you have to enable the remote debugging in Karaf OSGI server that runs Opencast.

-To enable the connection of a remote debugger you have to export the debugging options in the Shell where were you will start your Opencast server:
+To enable the connection of a remote debugger you have to export the debugging options in the Shell where you will start your Opencast server:

 `export DEFAULT_JAVA_DEBUG_OPTS='-Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=5005'`

-You now can connect the remote debugger of you IDE on port `5005`.
+You now can connect the remote debugger of your IDE on port `5005`.

 For more information on remote debugging with Karaf you can visit [this site.](https://karaf.apache.org/manual/latest-2.2.x/developers-guide/debugging.html)